 When asked who funded his documentary, Baxter said, “Nobody.
 I remortgaged my house.
 It’s been a battle from start to finish.”

-Baxter felt this is a story that needed to be told.
-Trump lied.
-He convinced the Scottish government that he would be creating 6,000 jobs by building his golf course, but said Baxter, “The numbers didn’t add up.
+Baxter felt this story needed to be told.
+Trump lied and convinced the Scottish government that he would be creating 6,000 jobs by building his golf course but, said Baxter, “The numbers didn’t add up.
 How many jobs could you possibly need for a golf course?
 People to serve drinks in a clubhouse, caddies, and grounds-keepers.
 That is not 6,000 jobs.”

 Local villager Michael Forbes has a working farm.
 Trump mocked him, calling him a “pig” and labeling his property “a slum.”
-Susan Munro is a local resident who has lived her whole life amidst the natural environment of the beloved sand dunes.
-She too was tormented by Trump.
+Susan Monroe is a local resident who has lived her entire life amidst the natural environment of the beloved sand dunes.
+She was also tormented by Trump.
 Her water and electricity was shut off and she was told to obtain a security pass to access her own home.

 Magnate Trump, as a real-life unscrupulous Gordon Gekko, not only bullied the villagers but also threatened to have the government eject them.
 He found them irritating obstacles on land that he wanted to decimate.